nittanygeek/LiDAR-Importer/README.md

 LiDAR-Importer
 ==============

-This is a Blender LiDAR Importer built for the Boeing IT Case Competition, to handle importing LiDAR point cloud data sets and 3D object recognition.
+This is a Blender LiDAR Importer I built for importing LASer (LAS) point cloud data sets.
+This addon currently ONLY supports te LAS file format and requires the liblas python module (see below).

 ![Screenshot of Imported LiDAR Data](http://i.imgur.com/h2cUBfH.png)